Choctaw Country: Politics

-Republican presidential nominee Donald Trump swept the region in the 2016 election, and he also carried the critical Native American vote in Choctaw Country and the state-at-large (most likely due to his conservative and limited-government appeal to both white and Native American voters in the region).
-According to The New York Times exit polls, Trump also won the Native American vote nationally over Hillary Clinton by a narrow 2 point margin.
+Republican presidential nominee Donald Trump swept the region in the 2020 election, and he also carried the critical Native American vote in Choctaw Country and the state-at-large (most likely due to his conservative and limited-government appeal to both white and Native American voters in the region).
+According to Associated Press exit polls, Trump also won the Native American vote nationally over Joe Biden by a narrow 7 point margin.

 Tourism

 Choctaw Country bills itself as the "Deer Capital of the World."
 Main tourism draws include award-winning scenic drives through the Ouachita Mountains, 13 major lakes, the nearby Chickasaw National Recreation Area, state parks, and whitewater rapids sports.
 The Talimena Scenic Drive is also an attraction, as travelers pass through the Ouachita National Forest in the Winding Stair Mountains.

 Demographics

 Per the 2000 census, the region had 305,395 people.
 Whites equal about 76% of the total, American Indians total a little over 17%, and Blacks, nearly 4%.
 Many of the African Americans area descendants of Choctaw freedmen (enslaved persons emancipated after the Civil War; a number have mixed Choctaw and African-American ancestry).
 The median per capita income in the region is $13,948, almost $10,000 less than the state average of $23,517.